Sachdev-Ye-Kitaev circuits for braiding and charging Majorana zero modes

 In this work, we introduced Floquet quantum circuits for generating quantum chaotic dynamics akin to the SYK model.
-Our circuits capture key dynamical SYK features as we have demonstrated via ramps and plateaus in $q$-body correlations $C_{ab}$ and via the behavior of the OTOCs.
+Our circuits capture key dynamical SYK features, as we have demonstrated via ramps and plateaus in $q$-body correlations $C_{ab}$ and via low-temperature OTOCs.
 While we focused on four-body circuits, our model directly generalizes to one with $b$-body gates; there, owing to the same symmetries, we expect analogous features to arise whenever $b \text{ mod } 4=0$.

 We have also suggested an analog-digital hybrid implementation for our model and the measurement of $C_{ab}$ and the OTOCs.
 The digital components are braiding and state preparation, the analog components are the gates $f_{j,i}$ for evolving Majorana quartets.
-This hybrid approach combines the best of the analog and digital worlds: its digital parts enjoy topological protection, while its analog gates appear where digital execution would incur considerable overhead (e.g., due to magic state distillation and gate synthesis~\cite{Nielsen:2010ga,Campbell:2017bq,OBrien:2018dx}).
+This hybrid approach consists only of well-known Majorana operations and combines the best of the analog and digital worlds: its digital parts enjoy topological protection, while its analog gates appear where digital execution would incur considerable overhead (e.g., due to magic state distillation and gate synthesis~\cite{Nielsen:2010ga,Campbell:2017bq,OBrien:2018dx}).
 Beyond these, a native fermionic implementation (instead of qubit-based bosonic simulation) of a fermionic model has further advantages due to the matching locality properties of simulation and model ingredients~\cite{Bravyi:2002cf,OBrien:2018dx}.

-Our SYK quantum circuits suggest several directions for exploration.
-It is, for example, natural to consider variants with local (instead of all-to-all) structure and study spatial features of the dynamics and the role of the antiunitary symmetries.
-One can also consider incorporating measurements or other effects leading to nonunitary variants of SYK quantum circuits, and study the resulting dynamics and potential links to quantum error correction~\cite{Hayden:2007bc,Li:2018bf,Skinner:2019fn,Gullans:2020eg,Choi:2020bs,Fan2020,Li2020}.
-Such nonunitary circuits are also expected to have analog-digital hybrid implementation, or even occur naturally as a result of perturbations to unitary SYK circuits, which makes exploring these strands especially interesting.
+Our SYK quantum circuits suggest several further directions, including studying local forms of the model or effects leading to nonunitary SYK quantum circuits.
+Such nonunitary circuits should not only have analog-digital hybrid implementations, but may also arise naturally from perturbations to unitary SYK circuits, which makes exploring their physics especially interesting.